FENECON Home 20 & 30 assembly and operating instructions

 1. About these instructions

-Personnel must have carefully read and understood these Assembly and Service Instructions before starting any work.
+Personnel must have carefully read and understood these installation and service instructions before starting any work.

 1.1.
 Manufacturer